patriciagrau/wikipedia_article_analysis/notes.md

 - In English:
 - "Russian Federation" appears twice in the ewt Treebank, one as a a compound and one as an amod.

+14/04

+- When running creating_shell_scripts/lang_structures.sh I get the same exception seven times: gfud: Prelude.head: empty list.
+One of these warnings was for the English file (joined_by_lang/data_joined_by_lang/all_english.conllu).
+I do not know what it means.
+Based on the English file, it seems to happen when I do gfud conll2tree.